black-sliver/PopTracker/doc/PACKS.md

             ],
             "chest_unopened_img": "path/to/chest.png", // default if children do not override
             "chest_opened_img": "path/to/chest.png",
-            "children": [
+            "overlay_background": "#000000", // set background for number of unopened chests "children": [
                 {
                     "name": "Location or check name",